 An opportunity exists for Government to exemplify the outcomes it wants to achieve and provide a model for future developments.
 The Yarra City Council should push for such ambitions in this unique circumstance.

-This is the last opportunity in the official process the community can have a say.
+The Advisory Committee Meeting in April was the last opportunity in the official process the community can have a say.

 Residents written submissions Closed on 6th April.The plan documents were not posted, not available before 26th February.